librenms/librenms/doc/Installation/Installation-CentOS-7-Nginx.md

 systemctl enable mariadb
 ```

-Now run validate.php to validate your install and make sure everything is ok:
+Now run validate.php as root to validate your install and make sure everything is ok:

 ```bash
 cd /opt/librenms